tim-kao/Dining-Recommendation-Chatbot/README.md

 - Data columns: Business ID, Name, Address, Coordinates, Number of Reviews, Rating, Zip Code, and Phone number.

 #### 9) [Lambda](https://aws.amazon.com/lambda/) - LF2
-- Take request from SQS.
+- Take requests from SQS.
 - Retrieve key message and get key id by elasticsearch.
 - Use key as an index to load data from dynamodB.
 - Randomly select recommended restaurants.